 EE becomes EECS

-1973: The electrical engineering department grew to encompass computer science in 1973, officially becoming the Department of Electrical Engineering and Computer Sciences (EECS).
+1973: The electrical engineering department grows to encompass computer science, officially becoming the Department of Electrical Engineering and Computer Sciences (EECS).

 1977: Graduate student Bill Joy develops Berkeley UNIX and the Berkeley Software Distribution System.

-1980: Construction is completed on the Bechtel Engineering Center, which is located in the heart of the engineering section of campus.
+1980: Construction is completed on the Bechtel Engineering Center, located in the heart of the engineering section of campus.

 The building houses the Kresge Library, Sibley Auditorium and the Garbarini Lounge.
 Today the building is also the headquarters for Engineering Student Services and the Center for Access to Engineering Excellence.
 The Bechtel Engineering Center is named for benefactor Stephen D. Bechtel.
 He attended Berkeley Engineering for one year following his service in World War I and before going to work for — and eventually running — Bechtel Corporation, which was started by his father and has since grown into one of the largest construction and civil engineering firms in the country.